How to Become a Travel Agent and Start Prospering

 For example, to become an ARC-accredited agency in the U.S., your business may need to complete an application, submit a fee, complete an interview, provide a deposit of at least $20,000, meet specific security standards for ticketing, and ensure that someone in your agency has passed the ARC Specialist exam.10

 To obtain an IATA number in the U.S., you will need to go through the International Airlines Travel Agent Network (IATAN).
 Your agency will have to pay a small accreditation fee and prove that it is legally authorized to do business, is committed to the travel business, follows ethical and trustworthy business practices, and has qualified staff.
-If someone in your agency doesn't have at least five years of experience or CTA certification, then you may also need to purchase errors and omission insurance, which is a form of liability insurance.
+If someone in your agency doesn't have at least two years of experience or CTA certification, then you may also need to purchase errors and omission insurance, which is a form of liability insurance.
 Once your agency is approved, you will receive an IATA/IATAN ID Card that includes your IATA number.11

 Host Travel Agencies